In this post, I will share ways to write lesson plans quickly, organize your materials effectively, and save you time!

 (It’s so serious, that I get to quote it.)

-Teaching Resources (My favorite to use are my Kagan “Balanced Literacy” for grade 2, they have one for each grade!)
+- Teaching Resources- TPT open on my computer, Pinterest pulled up, and my computer files opened to the subjects I am planning (My favorite physical resource to use is my Kagan “Balanced Literacy” for grade 2, they have one for each grade!)

 Team Planning Documents

 I have been on the same team for the past 3 years.
 We have only changed one or two people so we are fairly consistent and work together really well.